jeffzhengye/idx/README.md

 + `IdxPinyinBopomofo`
   + KVPs of Hanyu Pinyin and Bopomofo
+  + ordered by key length, descending

 + `IdxBopomofoPinyin`
   + KVPs of Bopomofo and Hanyu Pinyin
+  + ordered by key length, descending

 + `IdxPinyinWadeGiles`
   + KVPs of Hanyu Pinyin and Wade-Giles